-It all began with a company called Evolv in 2014 with their DNA chip.
+It all began with the creation of the DNA chip by a company called Evolv in 2014.
 Even now, many still consider mods with DNA chips to be the best temperature control mods on the market.
 When Evolv first introduced temperature control for vaping, it was revolutionary!
 The word “innovative” gets thrown a lot, but it’s surely warranted here.
 Prior to TC, most top vape mods could only adjust watts (another innovation from Evolv a few years prior.)
-Now in 2018, like wattage control, temperature control is a feature found in most vape mods.
+Now in 2020, like wattage control, temperature control is a feature found in most vape mods.

 You can use TC without ever knowing why or how it works.
-But if you’re curious, TC works because the metal of certain coils predictably increase their resistance as they heat up.
+But if you’re curious, TC works because the metal of certain coils predictably increases its resistance as it heats up.
 As a vaper, you’re probably already familiar with resistance.
 You know there’s a coil inside your tank or atomizer that has a resistance, which—if you use any regulated mod—is shown on the screen generally with a “Ω” sign.

 When you vape with Kanthal (the most popular vape wire), that resistance value doesn’t change.
 That’s a particular property of Kanthal: its resistance is static regardless of its temperature.

-For TC vaping you’ll use wires that have a known resistance-increase as its temperature rises.
+For TC vaping, you’ll use wires that have a known resistance-increase as their temperature rises.
 The mod checks the resistance of the coil at room temperature, then it continues to monitor it as you vape.
 The resistance change is converted into a temperature increase and the mod adjusts its power to maintain the selected temperature.
-Think of it like a car traveling in cruise control.
+Think of it as a car traveling in cruise control.
 To maintain a speed, more power is needed to go up a hill than down a hill… but the speed would stay the same.

 Next, you must vape with the right wire type.

-TC vaping in 2018 generally uses one of these four types of vape wires:
+TC vaping generally uses one of these four types of vape wires:

 Having said that, due to the different grades of metals having different TCR values, and preset TCRs sometimes being questionable, a very useful feature for a TC mod is customizable TCR.
 That allows any TC-capable coil to be used most accurately.
 Check the specs of your mod and see that it has customizable TCR.
 If it does, you can dial in the TCR value for your chosen metal type and grade.